ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 package source files as the UI.
 Stable source-file IDs distinguish commercial and open-source editions with identical names.
 Explanations expose either the KB source or the existing catalog record; catalog-only matches are not labelled as KB results.
+Evidence admission rejects credentials, ambiguous authority syntax, backslashes and unapproved hosts.
+Browser links independently allow approved Arm HTTPS destinations or the current dashboard's package links.
 Recorded tests require Linux + Arm64 runner metadata, a run link and test details; recorded does not mean all passed.

 The query interpreter handles conversational framing separately from software requirements.
-A filter-only follow-up reuses the previous software subject; a new request such as `Only web servers` changes it.
+A filter-only follow-up reuses the previous software subject; a named-package subject stays exact through supported filters and wrappers such as `Only Redis`.
+A new request such as `Only web servers` changes it.
 Unsupported alternatives, exclusions and metadata constraints receive a clarification.
 Query evidence must describe the requested software role and attributes: an article about a tool that configures a database does not make that tool a database.